imba/imba/packages/imba-ui/components/ui-select/readme.md

 - `pos`: corresponds to https://floating-ui.com/docs/tutorial#placements
 - `offset`: corresponds to https://floating-ui.com/docs/offset#__next
 - `searchable`: a boolean describing whether the menu is searchable or not.
 Defaults to yes.

+## Notes

+If you are using `bind` to set a variable to the result of the select, binding buttons in imba already has custom toggling behavior and will show "true" or "false" until the promise returns.
+In this case, you should use a custom element instead of an actual button.